LucasBehrendt/battleship/README.md

 ### Structure

 The structure of the game is kept simple and intuitive to make sure the user can easily navigate the game and have a positive experience.
 The main menu works as a hub from where the user can access the different points of the game, and when a game is finished the user is taken back to the menu.
 By keeping the structure simple and not too clotty, there is a pleasing flow to the game.
-If desired, a round of Battleship can be played in just a few minutes to reach as wide an audience as possible.
+If desired, a game of Battleship can be played in just a few minutes to reach as wide an audience as possible.

 ### Design